Case study

 Prof. Tyler Susko, Instructor/Advisor of the Capstone Program

-Read about how I improved trust among college ride-sharers for PoolUp, a city-to-city rideshare startup!
+Improving trust among college passengers and drivers for PoolUp, a city-to-city rideshare early stage startup!